yjyao/practical-python/Notes/01_Introduction/06_Files.md

 `next()` returns the next line of text in the file.
 If you were to call it repeatedly, you would get successive lines.
 However, just so you know, the `for` loop already uses `next()` to obtain its data.
-Thus, you normally wouldn’t call it directly unless you’re trying to explicitly skip or read a single line as shown.
+Thus, you normally wouldn't call it directly unless you're trying to explicitly skip or read a single line as shown.

-Once you’re reading lines of a file, you can start to perform more processing such as splitting.
+Once you're reading lines of a file, you can start to perform more processing such as splitting.
 For example, try this:

 ```python